-Coupled with her pursuit of originality and rigor in the center’s artistic presentations is Geldin’s strong commitment to a sustained and generous artist residency program, through which the Wexner Center directly supports artists in the research, production, and presentation of new work (providing financial, intellectual, technical, and moral support, as well as the physical space in which to do their work).
-As such, the center has become a veritable beacon for artists—a laboratory for contemporary cultural inquiry, production, and discourse—and in the process, something of a model for peer institutions nationally.
+In tandem with her pursuit of conceptual and creative rigor across the its artistic presentations, Geldin has resolutely upheld the center’s commitment to a sustained and generous artist residency program, through which the Wexner Center directly supports artists in the research, production, and presentation of new work.
+By providing financial, intellectual, technical, and moral support, as well as the physical space in which to do their work, the center has become a veritable beacon for artists—a laboratory for contemporary cultural inquiry, production, and discourse—and in the process, something of a model for peer institutions nationally.
 Throughout the course of her tenure, the Wex also has become known for developing and launching significant curatorial and professional talent into the museum field.

-During her tenure, Geldin has more than doubled the annual operating budget of the center (and balanced the budget every year), substantially grown the roster of Wexner Center Foundation trustees (locally and nationally), and garnered over $25 million in endowed funds for the center—including a $1.5 million grant from the Doris Duke Charitable Foundation, making the Wexner Center the first university-based performing arts program to receive major support from that foundation.
-And in 2009, the center was awarded nearly $800,000 from the Andrew W. Mellon Foundation for an expansive, cross-disciplinary project focusing on contemporary art and film made in Brazil.
+During her tenure, Geldin has nearly tripled the annual operating budget of the center to over $12 million, substantially grown the roster of Wexner Center Foundation trustees (locally and nationally), and garnered over $30 million in endowed funds for the center—including a $1.5 million grant from the Doris Duke Charitable Foundation, making the Wexner Center the first university-based performing arts program to receive major support from that foundation.
+In 2009, the center was awarded nearly $800,000 from The Andrew W. Mellon Foundation for an expansive, cross-disciplinary project focusing on contemporary art and film made in Brazil.
 And the Wex has received multiple grants over the years from The Andy Warhol Foundation for the Visual Arts and other respected national foundations, as well as from the National Endowment for the Arts, Institute of Museum and Library Services, among others.